Mustafaahmed00/AI_For_All_Proj2/README.md

 ## LLMs Evaluated

-The following LLMs were evaluated in this research:
+I evaluated the follwing LLMs in this research:

 * DeepSeek-R1
 * Gemini 2.0 Flash Experimental